-Then there were problems with travel and devices.
-Employees who were on the road had a difficult time accessing files on the Remote Desktop Server from remote locations.
-Plus, the Remote Desktop Server software did not make all files accessible on all the devices that staff used (desktops, laptops, tablets, phones).
+There were also problems when employees were travelling.
+Not only did employees have a difficult time accessing files on the Remote Desktop Server from remote locations, but not all files were accessible from some of the mobile devices that staff used (laptops, tablets, phones).

-Bryles Research asked Ntiva, its Managed Service Provider since 2010, to find a solution.
-Ntiva’s Professional Services team conducted an analysis to determine the needs of the company, map their current file structure framework and review the current users, security groups and access permissions.
+The Ntiva Professional Services team conducted an analysis to determine the exact needs, mapped their current file structure framework, and reviewed current users, security groups and access permissions.

 Ntiva also trained the company’s administrators, teaching them how to maintain their new file structure in SharePoint, and how to help their end users access, save, organize, and share files in ways that meet company policies and best practices for data privacy and security.